Projector Lamp FAQ

-Often a projector will have a built in timer that tracks how long your bulb has been running inside the projector.
-Usually a few hours before the expected lamp life is finished, a message will display on your projector bulb screen.
-This warning message is a good indicator that it is time for you search the MyProjectorLamps database for a new projector bulb.
+A projector will often have a built in timer that tracks how long your bulb has been running inside the projector.
+Typically a few hours before the expected lamp life is finished, a message will display on your projector bulb screen.
+This warning message is a good indicator that it's time for you to search the MPLAMPS.CO.UK database for a new projector bulb.

-If your lamp is still functioning and the warning message has appeared, it is possible to disable the warning message.
-Please search for this topic in your projector's manual, or by navigating the onscreen menu to learn how to disable the warning message.
+If your lamp still functions but the warning message has appeared, it's possible to disable the warning message.
+Search for this topic in your projector's manual, or by navigating the on screen menu to learn how to disable the warning message.

-Not every projector works the same.
-Some projectors will shut the projector lamp down when the timer reaches a certain point, even if your bulb has not been completely exhausted.
-In this case, it is useful to reset your lamp hour counter, as it may allow you to gain more hours from your projector bulb.
-Once again, please refer to your projector's manual for the procedure on how to reset your lamp hour counter.
+Not all projectors work the same.
+Some will shut the lamp down when the timer reaches acertain point, even if your bulb has not been completely exhausted.
+In this case, reset your lamp hour counter as it may allow you to gain more hours from your projector bulb.
+Once again, refer to your projector's manual for the procedure on how to reset your lamp hour counter.

-If you are regularly using your projector lamp for important presentations, weekly events, or regular home theater events, it is always a good idea to have a back-up projector lamp in stock so you never miss a minute without your projector.
+If you use your projector lamp for important presentations, weekly events, or regular home theater movie nights, it is always a good idea to have a backup projector lamp in stock so you never miss a minute without your projector.

 Projector Lamp Anatomy

-There are several elements involved in the manufacturing of projector lamps.
-These components include the ARC tube, ultra-high pressurized mercury vapor, electrical wiring, a quartz globe or reflector, a fastener, a spoke, a nut, a screw, and finally the black plastic housing itself (which is generally referred to as the module).
+There are several elements involved in the projector lamp manufacturing.
+These components include the ARC tube, ultra-high pressurized mercury vapor, electrical wiring, a quartz globe orreflector, a fastener, a spoke, nut, screw, and the black plastic housing itself (generally referred to as the module).

-ARC Tube - The ARC tube is a piece of blown, high temperature resistant glass measuring about 3 inches in length.
-It protrudes up from the base of the quartz globe.
-When the lamp is being manufactured, the ARC tube is positioned by highly precise instruments then set it in place with extra strength plaster.
+ARC Tube - The ARC tube is a piece of blown, high temperature resistant glass that measures about 3 inches in length, protruding up from the base of the quartz globe.
+When the lamp is being manufactured, the ARC tube is positioned by highly accurate instruments then set it inplace with extra strength plaster.

-Mercury Vapor - The mercury vapor inside most projector lamp ARC tubes is ultra-high pressurized and highly sensitive to electrical current.
-The ballasts inside a projector regulate the electrical current that stimulates the mercury vapor.
+Mercury Vapor - The mercury vapor inside most projector lamp ARC tubes is ultra-high pressurized and extremely sensitive to electrical current.
+The ballasts inside a projector regulate the electrical current which stimulates the mercury vapor.
 When the projector is turned on, the ballasts produce a high voltage to ignite the mercury vapor.
-Once the gas is lit by the current, the projector ballast reduces the voltage to a level required to maintain the projector lamp's brightness.
+Once gas is lit by the current, the projector ballast reduces the voltage to a level required to maintain the projector lamp's brightness.

-Electrical Wiring - The electrical wiring on a projector lamp is fused inside the quartz ARC tube and runs out the top of the tube through the side of the reflector.
+Electrical Wiring - The electrical wiring on a lamp is fused inside the quartz ARC tube, which runs out of the top of the tube through the side of the reflector.
 The electrical current runs as acircuit from the back of the lamp, up through the side and back into the projector via the electrical wiring.
-The amount of electricity supplied to the projector lamp is regulated by ballasts inside the projector (as referred to in the section above: "Mercury Vapor").
+The amount of electricity supplied to the projector lamp is regulated by ballasts inside the projector (as referred to in the "Mercury Vapor" section above).

-Quartz Globe - The quartz globe, also known as a reflector, is the hard exterior of the projector lamp.
-The globe is usually coated on the inside with a highly reflective metal material.
-The coating reflects the light generated by the ignition of the ARC tube's mercury vapor.
+Quartz Globe - The quartz globe, or reflector, is the hard exterior of the projector lamp.
+The globe is typically coated on the inside with a highly reflective metal material.
+The coating reflects light generated by the ignition of the ARC tube's mercury vapor.

-Fasteners, threaded spoke, nut and screw - A fastener, threaded spoke, nut, and screw hold your lamp's electrical wiring in place (this is the same electrical wiring that is written about in "Electrical Wiring" above).
+Fasteners, threaded spoke, nut and screw - A fastener, threaded spoke, nut, and screw holdyour lamp's electrical wiring in place (the same electrical wiring that is written about in "Electrical Wiring" above).

-The fastener is a small metal piece that is on the side of the projector lamp, and is either attached through glue, solder, or a clamp.
+The fastener is a tiny metal piece on the side of the projector lamp, and is either attached through glue, solder, or a clamp.
 This fastener uses a screw to attach the wiring to the projector lamp.

-Plastic Housing (Module) - The plastic housing, or module, is a black, high-temperature resistant plastic that holds the lamp in place inside the projector.
+Plastic Housing (Module) - The plastic housing, or module, is a black, high temperature resistant plastic.
+It holds the lamp in place inside the projector.
 A retaining clip usually locks the lamp into this module.
-The projector lamp may also be held in place by screws and the module itself always has screw that fastens it to the projector.
+The lamp may also be held in place by screws and the module itself always has screws that fasten it to the projector.

-For more information about projector lamps, please do not hesitate to contact us.
+For more information about projector lamps, please don't hesitate to contact us.

 Who Makes Projector Lamps?

-High quality projector lamps that meet the standards required by projectors are only made by a few projector lamp manufacturers in the world.
-Manufacturing projector lamps is an incredibly expensive and technologically challenging process that only a few companies are able to meet.
+High quality projector lamps that meet industry standards are only made by a few projector lamp manufacturers in the world.
+Manufacturing projector lamps is an incredibly expensive and challenging technological process that only a few companies are able to meet.

-Philips - Philips is the pioneer of the projector lamp world.
-They began researching and developing the first metal halide lamps in 1995.
-Eventually they developed a mercury vapor projector lamp, which they called a UHP lamp or ultra-high pressure mercury vapor.
-The new development made it possible for projection systems to emit a brightness never seen before, and made digital projectors possible.
-Philips remains a dominant force in the projector lamp industry, and some estimates indicate that Philips has more than 70% control over the projector lamp manufacturing and sales market worldwide today.
+Philips - The pioneer of the projector lamp world.
+In 1995 they began researching and developing the first metal halide lamps.
+They eventually developed a mercury vapor projector lamp, which they called a UHP lamp or ultra-high pressure mercury vapor.
+The new development made it possible for projection systems to emit a brightness never before seen, and made digital projectors possible.
+Philips remains a dominant force in the projector lamp industry, and some estimates indicate Philips has more than 70% control over the projector lamp manufacturing and sales market today worldwide.

-Ushio - Ushio is a company that was founded in Japan, but now has offices in the Europe and around the world.
-The company manufactures hundreds of different industrial lights, lamps and bulbs.
-The company started operating in 1964 as an industrial light manufacturer.
+Ushio - Founded in Japan, but now with offices in the UK and around the world, Ushio manufactures hundreds of different industrial lights, lamps and bulbs.
+The company started in1964 as an industrial light manufacturer.
 Ushio manufactures projector lamps for Sony, Sanyo, BenQ, and many other companies.
-Estimates indicate that they have a 10% share in the projector lamp market.
+Estimates indicate they have a 10% share in the projector lamp market.

-Osram - Osram is a company that started in Germany.
-The company specializes in producing the ARC tube in metal halide lamps and mercury vapor lamps.
-Osram claims to be the second largest lighting manufacturer in the world, the company has about a 7% market share of the market.
+Osram - Osram started in Germany.
+The company specializes in producing the ARC tube in mercury vapor lamps and metal halide lamps.
+Osram claims to be the second largest lighting manufacturer in the world, with about a 7% market share.

-The Rest - There is a handful of projector lamp manufacturers located in Taiwan, Japan, and China.
-The most notable manufacturer is Matsushita, which is a subsidiary of Epson and manufacturers all of Epson's lamps.
-Most smaller manufacturers of projector lamps do not produce high quality lamps and are not commonly found in brand new projectors.
+The Others - There's a handful of projector lamp manufacturers in Taiwan, Japan, and China.
+The most notable is Matsushita, which is a subsidiary of Epson and manufacturers all of Epson's lamps.
+Most smaller manufacturers of projector lamps don't produce high quality lamps and aren't commonly found in new projectors.

 Why Are Projector Lamps So Expensive?

-One of the shocks customers experience when purchasing a new projector lamp is the cost, there is a good reason for this.
-Compressed inside the ARC tube of the projector lamp, is an ultra-high pressurize mercury vapor that is ignited when electricity jumps or arcs, across the gap filled with this gas.
-The ignition of the gas when the electrical current jumps or arcs through it is what produces a projector lamp's extremely bright light.
+There is a good reason for the high cost of a new projector lamp.
+Compressed inside the ARC tube of the projector lamp is an ultra-high pressurize mercury vapor which is ignited when electricity jumps or arcs, across the gap filled with this gas.
+The ignition of the gas is what produces a projector lamp's extreme bright light.

-Thus, the technology and engineering that goes into the making of a projector lamp is not cheap.
-In fact, the machines that are required to produce a single projector lamp can cost the manufacturer millions of dollars.
+Thus, the technology and engineering that goes into making a projector lamp is not cheap.
+Infact, the machines required to produce a single projector lamp can cost the manufacturer millions of dollars.

-In addition to the purchase costs of the machinery, manufacturers also have to hire expert scientists and engineers that can ensure that the projector lamp you are purchasing meets the standards required by your projector.
-The mercury vapor must be exactly pressurized and the ARC tube and quartz reflector must be precisely positioned at the correct angle.
-If any of these elements are not calibrated exactly as they need to be, the projector lamp may not produce the brightness expected, may burn the LCD panel within the projector or may fail to ignite.
+In addition to the cost of the machinery, manufacturers also have to hire expert scientists and engineers that can ensure that the projector lamp meets the standards required by your projector.
+The mercury vapor must be precisely pressurized and the ARC tube and quartz reflector must be exactly positioned at the correct angle.
+If any of these elements are not calibrated exactly as they need to be, the projector lamp may not produce the brightness expected, may burn the LCD panel within the projector, or could fail to ignite.

-Every projector lamp also has different ignition and running voltages and wattages.
+Every projector lamp has different ignition and running voltages and wattages.
 These configurations produce different brightness levels (ANSI lumens rates).
-Therefore, the machines that manufacture projector lamps are complex and expensive to maintain.
-They also have to be recalibrated for each specific new lamp setting.
-There is no short way around this process if the manufacturer wants to produce a high quality projector lamp.
+Therefore, machines that manufacture projector lamps are complex and expensive to maintain.
+They have to be recalibrated for each specific new lamp setting.
+There's no short way around this process if the manufacturer wants to produce a high quality projector lamp.

-Projector lamps are cost intensive to make, and that is why there are only four or five major manufacturers of high-quality, ORIGINAL projector lamps in the world.
-These manufacturers have spent a lot of money researching and developing projector lamps.
-They also have to maintain the assembly plants where the projector lamps are made.
-The costs to develop and make projector lamps limits competition in the market, both these factors increase the cost of projector lamps.
+Projector lamps are cost intensive to make and that iswhy there are only four/ five major manufacturers of high-quality, ORIGINAL projector lamps in the entire world.
+These manufacturers have spent a lot of money both researching and developing projector lamps.
+They also have to maintain the assembly plants where the lamps are made.
+The costs to develop and make projector lamps limits competition in the market, but both of these factors increase the cost of projector lamps.